firefinancialservices/plugin-woocommerce/README.md

 # WooCommerce Payment Gateway plugin for Fire Open Banking
-(Basic) WooCommerce plugin to allow use of Fire Open Banking to recieve payments.
+WooCommerce plugin to allow use of Fire Open Banking to recieve payments.

 ## Installation